 The Morton B. Friedman Memorial Prize for Excellence is awarded periodically to a doctoral graduate in Columbia Engineering who best exhibits Dean Friedman’s characteristics of academic excellence, visionary leadership, and outstanding promise for the future.

-The award will be conferred in the Engineering School Class Day ceremony in May 2017.
+The award was conferred in the Engineering School Class Day ceremony.